ncclab-sustech/DyEmo-movieDanmu/README.md

 The Jupyter Notebooks provide code for reproducing figures in this paper:

 `reproduce_figure1.ipynb`: Figure 1.
-LLM-based framework for decoding emotion dynamics via crowdsourced Danmu.
+LLM-based framework for inferring emotion dynamics via crowdsourced Danmu.

 `reproduce_figure2.ipynb`: Figure 2.
-Performance of LLMs in Danmu-based emotion decoding.
+Performance of LLMs in Danmu-based emotion inference.

 `reproduce_figure3.ipynb`: Figure 3.
 Alignment of LLM-derived emotion ratings with human ratings based on Danmu and movie viewing.